SergeyMi37/appmsw-telestat/README.md

 ## Before starting the installation

 If you do not have a Telegram messenger account, then this is just a reason to create it.
-So, let's create an administrator bot answering the questions of the Father of Bots
+So, let's create an administrator bot answering the questions of the BotsFather.

 ![](https://github.com/SergeyMi37/appmsw-telestat/blob/main/doc/Screenshot_1.png)

 Then we will create an informant bot and save their names and tokens to enter when installing the module using the package manager.

-Open IRIS terminal:
+### Open IRIS terminal:

 ```
 USER>